calvinmetcalf/crypto-pouch/readme.md

 ### db.disableCrypto()

-Disable encryption on the database but keep the password if we only want to temporarily disable it.
+Disables encryption on the database but keeps the password if we only want to temporarily disable it.
 It can be enabled back later with `.enableCrypto()`.

 ### db.enableCrypto()

-Enable the encryption back.
+Enables the encryption back.

 ## Details